Soups, Sides, and Salads

 Soak the potatoes in an ice bath

-Next place the potato slices in a large bowl and cover completely with ice water.
+Next, place the thinly sliced potatoes in a large bowl and cover completely with ice water.
 This aids in removing some of the starch from the potatoes.
 If you are using red or gold potatoes, do not soak the slices and proceed with the next step.
 Place the bowl in the refrigerator and allow to soak for about 4 hours.
 Some recipes may call for soaking overnight, but this is likely to remove too much of the starch, preventing the potatoes from acting as a natural thickener for the cheese sauce.

 Making the Best Cheese Sauce for Au Gratin Potatoes

 The choice of cheese for au gratin potatoes is largely a matter of preference but be sure to always use block cheese that your shred yourself and avoid pre-shredded cheese.
 Most pre-shredded cheese contains an anti-caking agent that prevents it from melting nicely into the cheese sauce.
-For this 3-cheese au gratin potatoes we elected to use classic gruyere, smoked gouda, and white cheddar cheese.
+For this 3-cheese au gratin potatoes we elected to use classic gruyere, smoked gouda, and white cheddar cheese, resulting in a wonderfully flavorful and creamy cheese sauce.

 Prepare the roux for the cheese sauce